Katherine-V/sunny-days2/README.md

 # sunny-days

 # purpose
-Allows for weather forecasts searchable by location, making use of an API
+Allows for weather forecasts searchable by location, making use of the OpenWeather API

-work in progress

 #credits
-made use of tutorial by "Asish George Tech" available at (website goes here)
+Tutorial "How to make Weather App using Openweathermap API" by "Asish George Tech" available at https://youtu.be/6trGQWzg2AI?si=GGfoPcbQlyuAH3T5